pvass24/aws-modernization-with-neon/content/1_Prerequisites/12_CohostedWorkshopPrerequisites.md

 ---
-title: "Co-hosted Workshop Prerequisites"
+title: "Connecting to your RDS Database"
 chapter: true
 weight: 14
 ---

-# 🖈️ Accessing and Managing Your RDS Database
+# Accessing and Managing Your RDS Database

 This guide will walk you through accessing your PostgreSQL database, getting the connection details needed for the Neon setup, and seeding the database with sample data.